• Skip to content

 The University of Brighton does not offer any courses which can be started online or remotely whilst you are waiting for your visa to be issued.
 We do not normally permit late starts.

-If you applied for your course and then your CAS in good time and received your offer/CAS before the cut-off dates, then it is your responsibility to apply immediately for your visa.
+If you applied for your course and then your CAS in good time and received your unconditional offer/CAS before the cut-off dates, then it is your responsibility to apply immediately for your visa.
 If there are delays with your visa issuance or travel arrangements and you cannot arrive in time for your course start date, then you must contact us to explain your circumstances, and we will consider whether a late start is possible.

 Some courses cannot accommodate any missed teaching and learning and no course will permit a student to start any later than four weeks into the programme.
 Please keep in touch with our Visa team by emailing CASenquiries@brighton.ac.uk if you think you cannot arrive in time and do not travel unless we have confirmed that you can start late.